Sulthan Bathery Assembly constituency

 Sulthan Bathery State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Wayanad Lok Sabha constituency.

-As of the 2021 Assembly elections, the current MLA is I. C. Balakrishnan of INC.
+As of the 2026 Assembly elections, the current MLA is I. C. Balakrishnan of INC who is the longest serving MLA of the constituency.

 Local self-governed segments

 Sulthan Bathery Assembly constituency is composed of the following local self-governed segments: